Common Pleas Court Judges

 All parties and chosen representatives must be present with full, final, and immediate settlement authority.
 If the real party in interest is an insurance company, corporation, common carrier, or other entity, then the chosen representative must be the person with full, final, and immediate authority to negotiate and enter into a binding settlement agreement as to all claims.
 A governmental entity shall send a representative authorized to act on its behalf.
 Parties are expected to negotiate in good faith.
 Failure to do so may result in sanctions.

-"Floaters" are not appropriate representatives for purposes of settlement conferences and final pretrial.
-Failure to bring a representative with full, final, and immediate settlement authority shall constitute a violation of this standing order and will result in sanctions including, but not limited to, an award of costs and attorney fees incurred by the other parties in connection with the conference, as well as other appropriate sanctions against the non-complying party and/or counsel.
+“Floaters” are not appropriate representatives for purposes of settlement conferences and final pretrial.
+Failure to bring a representative with full, final, and immediate settlement authority shall constitute a violation of this Standing Order and will result in sanctions including, but not limited to, an award of costs and attorneys’ fees incurred by the other parties in connection with the conference, as well as other appropriate sanctions against the non-complying party and/or counsel.

 Motions in Limine

-Motions in Limine must be in writing and filed ten (10) days before trial.
-A brief in opposition is due seven (7) days after the motion in limine is filed, but no later than three days prior to trial.
-Untimely motions and/or briefs may be stricken by the Court.
+Motions in Limine must be in writing and filed fourteen (14) days before trial.
+Every motion in limine must contain a certification that, before filing the motion, the movant conferred (or attempted to confer) in good faith with the opposing party in an effort to reach agreement on the issue without the Court’s intervention.
+A brief in opposition is due seven (7) days after the motion in limine is filed.
+Motions and/or briefs that do not comply with this Standing Order or that are untimely may be stricken by the Court.

 All parties are required to serve and file a trial brief which shall contain a succinct statement of their claims (as presented in the pleadings); a brief statement of the essential and material facts; the legal issues involved; the type and amount of damages they are seeking; and an estimate of how long it will take to put on their case in chief.
-Trial briefs shall not exceed ten (10) pages.
+Trial briefs shall not exceed ten (10) pages and must be filed no later than seven (7) before the final pre‑trial conference.

 Witness and Exhibit Lists

-On or before the date of the final pre-trial, the parties shall exchange, serve and file witness lists which shall include the witnesses' names and a very brief statement outlining the substance of each witness' expected testimony.
+No later than seven (7) days before the date of the final pre-trial conference, the parties shall exchange, serve, and file witness lists which shall include the names of witnesses and a very brief statement outlining the substance of the expected testimony of each witness.
 The parties shall exchange/serve and file a list of trial exhibits.
 Trial exhibits shall be pre-marked with exhibit stickers and exchanged.
 Plaintiffs shall mark their exhibits using numbers; defendants shall mark their exhibits using letters.
-The parties are required to provide the court with a file-stamped copy of all of the above items.
+The parties are required to provide the Court with a file-stamped copy of all of the above items.

 Stipulated Statement of the Case